pjr/brassy-net/_posts/2016-01-11-management-decision-making.md

 on but you ultimately have a casting vote on.

-In a busy environment, you often don't have the required time to simply sit and think ad nauseum about every decisions you need to make.
+In a busy environment, you often don't have the required time to simply sit and think ad nauseum about every decision you need to make.
 Retrospectively looking at every decision is also typically a luxury.

 Moving quickly on decisions, where possible, is absolutely necessary.
 That